wsargent/slf4j-benchmark/README.md

 ## Log4J 2

+There was no attempt made to run Log4J 2 with special options.
+In particular, the `log4j2.enable` settings were left at defaults, to accurately reflect the average user experience.

 ### Latency Benchmarks

 The performance measurements in [Which Log4J2 Appender to Use](https://logging.apache.org/log4j/2.x/performance.html#whichAppender) focus on throughput, rather than latency.
 These benchmarks are not the same, because we're purely looking at how much latency an individual log statement adds to the operation.

 There is a section, [Asynchronous Logging Response Time](https://logging.apache.org/log4j/2.x/performance.html#Asynchronous_Logging_Response_Time), but because this is shown as a graph and displayed in milliseconds, it doesn't really give a good detailed look.

+> **NOTE**: the comparisons that Log4J 2 does against Logback should be disregarded, as they are not up to date or compare apples and oranges, e.g. comparing against `AsyncAppender` instead of [`AsyncDisruptorAppender`](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/appender/AsyncDisruptorAppender.java).

 The following file was used for latency benchmarks: